WHAT IS PICKLEBALL?

 PRIVATE INSTRUCTION

-The Connection is now offering Total Facility Members and Annual Members private and semi-private pickleball lessons with Leonard Hutabarat, PPR (Professional Pickleball Registry) Certified Pickleball Coach, USA Pickleball Ambassador.
-To register for a private or semi-private lesson with Leonard Hutabarat, members can email
+The Connection is now offering Total Facility Members and Program Members private and semi-private pickleball lessons with Leonard Hutabarat, PPR (Professional Pickleball Registry) Certified Pickleball Coach, USA Pickleball Ambassador.

 EVENT |